 Do not mix or dilute with other insulins.
 Potentiated by oral antidiabetic agents, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, MAOIs, propoxyphene, salicylates, somatostatin analog, sulfonamide antibiotics.
-Antagonized by corticosteroids, isoniazid, niacin, danazol, diuretics, thiazides, phenothiazines, sympathomimetics, somatropin, thyroid hormones, estrogens, progestogens, atypical antipsychotics, protease inhibitors.
+Antagonized by corticosteroids, isoniazid, niacin, danazol, diuretics, phenothiazines, sympathomimetics, somatropin, thyroid hormones, estrogens, progestogens, atypical antipsychotics, protease inhibitors.
 Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
 Variable effects with β-blockers, clonidine, lithium salts, alcohol, pentamidine.

-Pain, other inj site reactions, pruritus, rash, hypoglycemia, hypokalemia, lipodystrophy, edema.
+Pain, other inj site reactions, pruritus, rash, hypoglycemia, lipodystrophy, edema, weight gain.

 Vials (10mL)—1; Lantus SoloStar prefilled pen (3mL)—5